LizHan0212/Wise_Snake/docs/final.md

 | DQN | -0.58 | 12.8 | 3.6 | 12.22 mins |
 | PPO | 121.19 | 418.7 | 74.8 | 4.66 hours |

+PPO achieved the best performance among all tested methods.
+Its actor-critic structure and trajectory-based updates allow it to better handle delayed rewards and produce more stable learning, although at a higher computational cost.

 ---